Isrothy/neominimap.nvim/README.md

     does.
   - Minimap.vim shows the minimap in a split window but does not support a floating window.
 This plugin supports both.
+  - Minimap.vim does not support customized handlers, which this plugin does.

 ## Acknowledgements